BattleDemon/IT-Journal-App/README.md

 Gym Tracking: Track what excersise you do, how many sets, reps and what weight it was.

-Gabe has suggested that i use some data prevention / guide user to save when they try to leave
+Gabe has also suggested that i use some data prevention / guide user to save when they try to leave

 I also questioned Kirsty which resulted in the following suggestions: